wbuchwalter/ng2-redux/docs/strongly-typed-reducers.md

 };
 ```

-Note that we supply the state type as a generic type parameter to `Reducer`.
+Note that we supply this reducer's state type as a generic type parameter to `Reducer<T>`.

 ### Consider using 'Flux Standard Actions' (FSAs)